AshleyShen101/prepareForYourInterview/README.md

 - Web Link: https://prepare-for-your-interview.herokuapp.com/

 # Features:
-- Users login/logout/signup
+- Users login/logout/signup --- Yuanyuan
-- Posts create and view (still in process)
+- Posts create and view (still in process) -- Zhenghao

 # Useful Information about This Project:
 - This is a class project of CS5610: Web Development at Northeastern University with Professor John Alexis Guerra Gómez.